riverar9/cuny-msds/data606/project/02_project/script.md

 # Slide 3: Data

 - We will be analyzing the "Motor Vehicle Collisions - Crashes" dataset provided by the City of New York.
-- This dataset spans from July 2012 through the end of April 2024 and contains records of vehicular crashes reported by the NYPD.
+- This dataset contains 2,084,770 observations, spanning from July 2012 through the end of April 2024 and contains records of vehicular crashes reported by the NYPD.
 - Each observation in the dataset represents a single crash incident.

-- The dataset comprises a total of 2,084,770 observations.
 - Among these, there are 1,651 unique entries for vehicle class, indicating the diversity of vehicle types involved in the crashes.
 - Key variables of interest include the number of people killed and injured in each crash.